 Recovering from Trauma and Addiction.

-Awareness of mindfulness and meditation has increased substantially over the past few years and I think that’s great news.
-It’s hardly surprising though, given the way life appears to be speeding up and the impact that this is having on our minds and bodies – suddenly people are looking for a way to bring their life back into balance and mindfulness and meditation certainly fills that gap.
+Public awareness of mindfulness and meditation has increased substantially over the past few years and I think that’s great news.
+It’s hardly surprising though, given the way life appears to be speeding up and the impact that this is having on our minds and bodies – suddenly people are looking for a way to bring their life back into balance and mindfulness and meditation certainly helps to do that.
 It’s great to know that today most people (the less cynical amongst you anyway) don’t just picture a hippy burning incense and chanting OM when they hear the words meditation or mindfulness.
 There is still a tendency, however, to have a narrow view of meditation and what it involves.
-So I thought I would bring to your attention the idea that actually meditation and mindfulness practises are wide and varied and can suit different requirements.
+So, I thought I would bring to your attention the wide and varied meditation practices available, that can suit different requirements.

 More than one way to meditate.

-I’ve already spoken elsewhere about the use of meditation to aid creativity and problem solving.
-You can check out my blog on that if it applies to you.
-Today I’m looking at meditation and mindfulness as an aid to recovery from trauma or addiction, inspired by an article I read on the same subject.
-Guided visualisations or guided meditations are a great clue to how wide and varied meditation practises can be, in terms of purpose.
-That’s not all, when we sit to be still, to settle ourselves to what many might consider the more stereotypical form of meditation, we can use many different techniques and have a variety of approaches depending on our intention.
+Today I’m looking at meditation and mindfulness as an aid to recovery from trauma or addiction.
+Guided visualisations or guided meditations are a great clue to how wide and varied meditation practises can be, because they can have many different purposes.
+That’s not all, when we sit to be still, to settle ourselves to what many might consider the more typical form of meditation, we can use many different techniques and have a variety of approaches depending on our intention.

 Being in the moment.

 As part of the Reiki meditations I teach, we have a number of ways to focus our attention – to be present in the moment.
 We can focus on our breath, our Tanden (a central energy point in the body), the point where two fingers touch, or a sound.
-The main aim of this sort of meditation is to be fully present in the moment, to train the mind in the art of mindfulness, living in the moment and having greater control over your thoughts and emotions.
+The main aim of this sort of meditation is to be fully present in the moment, to train the mind in the art of mindfulness, living in the moment and having greater awareness of your body, thoughts and emotions.
 Each time you are focused on the moment you free yourself from past haunts and future worries.
-You create space in your mind for new awareness – creativity and problem solving.
-You know, how often, if you find yourself in that frustrating state, where there was something you wanted to say but you can’t remember it, then when you let it go, it comes back to you.
+You create space in your mind for new awareness, creativity and problem solving.
+You know, those moments when there was something you wanted to say but you can’t remember it, then when you let it go, it comes back to you.
 Being in the moment is a form of letting go, it is almost like resetting your mind and body so that it operates more quickly, efficiently and has more space to explore new things and identify new patterns and connections.
 It’s a useful tool.